Phoenix Mediation Lawyer

 Is Mediation Right for You?

-At Bishop Law Offices, P.C., our attorneys provide mediation services for family law and divorce clients in Arizona, including founding attorney, William D. Bishop.
-Mr. Bishop completed the prestigious Strauss Institute Mediation program of Pepperdine University.
-Mr. Bishop has mediated many cases and conducted a substantial number of alternate dispute resolution settlement conferences as a judge pro tem for the Superior Court of Arizona.
+Our family law attorneys in Phoenix provide mediation services for family law and divorce clients in Arizona, including founding attorney, William D. Bishop.
+Mr. Bishop completed the prestigious Strauss Institute Mediation program at Pepperdine University.
+Mr. Bishop has mediated many cases and conducted a substantial number of alternative dispute resolution settlement conferences as a judge pro tem for the Superior Court of Arizona.

 How Much Time & Money Can You Save?